auntiewarhol/mvcish/README.md

 		$user = $MVCish->Model('UserQuery');         // same, if 'Models\' configured as MODEL_NAMESPACE

 	A model_initialize function can be passed in MVCish options to do any setup work needed for the model when MVCish starts.
+See myApp.php above.